aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

 ```

-### How It Works
+### How it works

-#### `spec.cluster` in KafkaNodePool (KNP)
+#### `spec.cluster` in `KafkaNodePool` (KNP)

-The `spec.cluster` field in a KafkaNodePool (KNP) CR determines where the KafkaNodePool will be created:
+The `spec.cluster` field in a `KafkaNodePool` (KNP) CR determines where the `KafkaNodePool` will be created:

-- If `spec.cluster` is missing, the KafkaNodePool is assumed to be created in the central Kubernetes cluster (i.e., the cluster where the Kafka CR is applied).
+- If `spec.cluster` is missing, the `KafkaNodePool` is assumed to be created in the central Kubernetes cluster (i.e., the cluster where the Kafka CR is applied).
 - If `spec.cluster` is defined, the provided cluster name will be matched against the `STRIMZI_K8S_CLUSTERS` environment variable.
 The corresponding secrets for remote Kubernetes clusters will then be used to create the required resources in the specified cluster.

-#### Submariner Cluster ID
+#### Submariner cluster ID

-A Submariner Cluster ID can be defined using the `submariner-cluster-id` label in all KafkaNodePool CRs.
+A Submariner cluster ID can be defined using the `submariner-cluster-id` label in all `KafkaNodePool` CRs.

 - This label represents the cluster identifier used by Submariner for tunnel identification.
-- Each cluster must have a unique Submariner Cluster ID to ensure seamless cross-cluster communication.
+- Each cluster must have a unique Submariner cluster ID to ensure seamless communication.

-#### Cross-Cluster Type
+#### Cross-cluster type

-Instead of defining the cross-cluster type separately for each KafkaNodePool, it can be centrally managed using the cross-cluster-type annotation in the Kafka CR.
+Instead of defining the cross-cluster type separately for each `KafkaNodePool`, it can be centrally managed using the `cross-cluster-type` annotation in the `Kafka` CR.

-- The Kafka CR serves as a logical place to store this information since the cross-cluster type is a shared property across all clusters in a stretch Kafka setup.
+- The `Kafka` CR serves as a logical place to store this information since the cross-cluster type is a shared property across all clusters in a stretch Kafka setup.
-- This ensures consistency and simplicity in configuration by avoiding redundant definitions in multiple KafkaNodePool CRs.
+- This ensures consistency and simplicity in configuration by avoiding redundant definitions in multiple `KafkaNodePool` CRs.

 #### STRIMZI_NETWORK_POLICY_GENERATION

-You need to set `STRIMZI_NETWORK_POLICY_GENERATION` to `false` because the default NetworkPolicy created by Strimzi restricts traffic to Kafka pods within a specific namespace.
+You need to set `STRIMZI_NETWORK_POLICY_GENERATION` to `false` because the default `NetworkPolicy` created by Strimzi restricts traffic to Kafka pods within a specific namespace.
 By default, Kafka pods can only receive traffic from:

 - Kafka clients and Kafka-related components within the same cluster (on port 9090).
 - Specific Strimzi components such as:
-    - Cluster Operator
+    - Cluster operator
-    - Entity Operator
+    - Entity operator
-    - Kafka Exporter
+    - Kafka exporter
-    - Cruise Control
+    - Cruise control
     - (on ports 9091, 8443, 9092, and 9093).

-This setup improves security by ensuring that only necessary services can communicate with Kafka pods.
-However, it also blocks cross-cluster traffic, which is required for stretch cluster deployments.
-To allow cross-cluster communication, you should set `STRIMZI_NETWORK_POLICY_GENERATION` to `false`.
+This policy improves security by ensuring that only necessary services can communicate with Kafka pods.
+However, it also blocks traffic between Kubernetes clusters, which is required for stretch cluster deployments.
+To allow communication between Kubernetes clusters, you must set `STRIMZI_NETWORK_POLICY_GENERATION` to `false`.

 #### STRIMZI_STRETCH_MODE

-By default, Strimzi expects both the Kafka and KafkaNodePool (KNP) resources to be present in the same cluster where it creates the StrimziPodSet (SPS) and Kafka pods.
+By default, Strimzi expects both the `Kafka` and `KafkaNodePool` (KNP) resources to be present in the same cluster where it creates the StrimziPodSet (SPS) and Kafka pods.

-However, in a stretch cluster deployment, the member clusters (remote clusters) do not contain the Kafka and KafkaNodePool CRs.
+However, in a stretch cluster deployment, the member clusters (remote clusters) do not contain the `Kafka` and `KafkaNodePool` CRs.
 To address this, we introduced the `STRIMZI_STRETCH_MODE` environment variable.

-- When `STRIMZI_STRETCH_MODE` is set to `true`, the Strimzi Operator bypasses validation checks that require Kafka and KafkaNodePool CRs to exist in the cluster where Kafka pods are deployed.
+- When `STRIMZI_STRETCH_MODE` is set to `true`, the Strimzi operator bypasses validation checks that require `Kafka` and `KafkaNodePool` CRs to exist in the cluster where Kafka pods are deployed.
 - This allows Strimzi to create Kafka pods in remote clusters without requiring Kafka or KafkaNodePool CRs in those clusters.

 #### Summary

-- Use the **`submariner-cluster-id`** label in KafkaNodePool CRs to uniquely identify each cluster in Submariner’s tunnel setup.
+- Use the **`submariner-cluster-id`** label in `KafkaNodePool` CRs to uniquely identify each cluster in Submariner’s tunnel setup.
-- Use the **`cross-cluster-type`** annotation in the Kafka CR to centrally define the cross-cluster communication type.
+- Use the **`cross-cluster-type`** annotation in the `Kafka` CR to centrally define the cross-cluster communication type.
 - Leverage **`spec.cluster`** in KafkaNodePool to determine the target cluster for resource creation, defaulting to the central cluster if not specified.

-### Central Cluster Considerations
+### Central cluster considerations
-The current setup functions even if no KafkaNodePool (KNP) resources are created for the central cluster.
+The current setup functions even if no `KafkaNodePool` (KNP) resources are created for the central cluster.
 This means:

 - KafkaNodePool CRs can be applied in the central cluster, triggering the creation of pods and Kubernetes resources only in remote clusters, with no additional resources required in the central cluster itself.
-- In other words, it is entirely possible to create a stretch Kafka cluster where the central cluster hosts only the Strimzi Cluster Operator, with Kafka brokers running exclusively in remote clusters.
+- In other words, it is entirely possible to create a stretch Kafka cluster where the central cluster hosts only the Strimzi cluster operator, with Kafka brokers running exclusively in remote clusters.
-- This eliminates any dependency on having a KafkaNodePool resource in the central cluster.
+- This eliminates any dependency on having a `KafkaNodePool` resource in the central cluster.

-## Deploying Stretch Clusters in Vanilla Kubernetes
+## Deploying stretch clusters in Kubernetes
-Deploying a Stretch Cluster in Kubernetes follows a similar process as in OpenShift (OCP), with a few key differences:
+Deploying a stretch cluster in Kubernetes follows a similar process as in OpenShift, with a few key differences:

 1. Installing Strimzi
-2. Editing the **Cluster Operator deployment** instead of the **ClusterServiceVersion**
+2. Editing the cluster operator `Deployment` instead of the `ClusterServiceVersion`

 ### Installing Strimzi
 Download Strimzi `0.44.0` using the following command: